 5. Immediate activation and remote management

-If you need to extend data halfway through your trip because you ran out, you can buy a top-up or a new plan from your phone.
-Without visiting any store.
-Without talking to anyone on the phone.
+If you need to add more data halfway through your trip because you've run out, you can top up or get a new plan from your mobile.
+No visiting any store.
+No talking to anyone on the phone.

 6. Eco-friendly: no plastic